coretrix/hitrix/README.md

 You can register it in that way:
 `registry.OSSGoogle(map[string]uint64{"my-bucket-name": 1})`

-You should pass parameter as a map that contains all buckets you need as a key and as a value you should pass id.
+and you should register the entity `OSSBucketCounterEntity` into the ORM You should pass parameter as a map that contains all buckets you need as a key and as a value you should pass id.
 This id should be unique

 In your config folder you should put the .oss.json config file that you have from google